HactarCE/Colorized-CA/README.md

 ## Implementation

-If you want to construct patterns in Colorized, you do not need to read this section.
+If you only want to construct patterns in Colorized, you do not need to read this section.
 If you want to understand how Colorized was implemented, or to invent a similar automaton, this is the section for you!

 ### Photon propogation